oernster/ClearBudget/DEVELOPMENT-README.md

 ### Testing the setup program

-`tests/installer/` exercises everything under `installer/` except `app.py` and `installer/ui`.
+`tests/installer/` exercises everything under `installer/` except `app.py` and `installer/ui`, on Windows only (see above).
 Nothing in it touches a real installation and that is held in place by four fixtures in `tests/installer/conftest.py`, each closing one route to the real machine.
 Three are autouse and unconditional: